carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Some of the properties of quality data are the absence of missing values, the data for each feature is of consistent data type and the same unit of measure, any outliers have been addressed, and there are no duplicate values.
 Some methods and tools are used for data normalization and preprocessing.
 However, learning these methods and tools is not one of the objectives of the workshop because of the time constraint and the focus on classification and choosing a model.
 So, we will assume that all of the data has already been preprocessed.
+_Comment: missing values, outliers need to be defined.
+Leave this?
+Make bullets?_

 **Load size_intensity_feature.csv into the software under the Labeled Data**
-_Comment: This should be some type of callout box_
+_Comment: This should be some type of callout box.
+Make steps to be performed in ml4bio software into .checklist style callouts._

 > ## Conceptual Questions
 >
 > What are we trying to predict?
+>
 > What features do we have for those predictions?
 {: .challenge}